River chub: Ecology

 The river chub is prey for larger fish and is used as bait by fishermen seeking large game fish such as bass and catfish.
 Its diet consists primarily of aquatic invertebrates.
 One study of river chub stomach contents in western New York found that insects were 70% of the volume of food consumed, plants or protists 20% (mainly filamentous algae), crustaceans 5% (primarily Cambarus), and mollusks 4% (primarily gastropods), plus a few fish and arachnids.
 Caddisfly larvae and fly larvae (primarily Simulium and Chironomus) made up just over half the total food consumed.
 Mayflies (mainly baetids) were about 6% of the total.
 Other insects consumed were Coleoptera (beetles), Hemiptera (true bugs), Hymenoptera (bees, wasps, and ants), Plecoptera (stoneflies), Neuroptera (net-winged insects like laceflies), and Lepidoptera (butterflies and moths).

 The river chub presence in a stream is a good indicator of water quality.
 They are intolerant of pollution, turbidity and siltation, and require a minimum pH 6.0.
-They provide ecological services to mussels (as glochidia host), and nest associates, some of which may not spawn in its absence.
+They provide ecological services to mussels (as glochidia hosts), and nest associates, some of which may not spawn in its absence.
 Fresh-water mussels release small masses of microscopic larvae known as glochidia in a loose gelatinous matrix.
 The glochidia encyst on the gills of river chubs where they metamorphose into juveniles and then drop off.
 It is suspected that the river chub feeds on the gelatinous masses as it does drifting insects.
 The river chub is host to mussels including the endangered fine-rayed pigtoe, Tennessee clubshell and probably many other amblemine glochidia.

-Nest associates of the river chub include species of the Clinostomus, Luxilus, Lythrurus, Notropis, Phoxinus, Rhinichthys, and Semotilus genera.
+Nest associates of the river chub include species of the Clinostomus, Luxilus, Lythrurus, Notropis, Chrosomus, Rhinichthys, and Semotilus genera.
 Preference for river chub nests by nest associates may be due to a lack of spawning habitat for some species, but some require the association with pebble nest builders to reproduce.
-For example, in an effort to establish a more viable population, pebble nest associate Phoxinus cumberlandensis was bred in aquaria with a man made pebble nest, and milt from a breeding male river chub was added to induce spawning.
+For example, in an effort to establish a more viable population, pebble nest associate Chrosomus cumberlandensis was bred in aquaria with a man made pebble nest, and milt from a breeding male river chub was added to induce spawning.
 Nest associates and host may equally benefit from their affiliation.
 Also, hybridization among nest associates is not uncommon.
-One example is the Nocomis micropogon X Rhinichthys cataractae which is sometimes identified as Rhinichthys bowersi.
+One example is the Nocomis micropogon X Rhinichthys cataractae which is sometimes identified as Pararhinichthys bowersi.

 Life history

 The river chub lives up to 5 years, reaching sexual maturity in its second year.
 In late spring the breeding male builds a pebble nest close to the bank of the stream in low to moderate current.
-Females produce about 500-1000 ova that are probably spread among several different males’ nests.
+Females produce about 500–1000 eggs that are probably spread among several different males' nests.
 The pebble nest also provides spawning habitat for several other minnow species.